leo-mathurin/stremlist/README.md

-# IMDb Watchlist for Stremio
+# Stremlist

-This is a Stremio addon that creates a catalog from your IMDb watchlist, allowing you to browse your saved movies and TV shows directly in Stremio.
+A Stremio addon that creates a catalog from your IMDb watchlist, allowing you to browse your saved movies and TV shows directly in Stremio.

 ## Features